znxmy1/KDDC/README.md

 #KDDC

 KDDC：a new framework that integrates K-mers, Dataset filtering, Dimension reduction and Classification algorithms to achieve immune cell heterogeneity classification

 ###Data source

-step1:immune repertoire data is obtained from GSE158055 of GEO Database.
+step1: immune repertoire data is obtained from GSE158055 of GEO Database.

-step2:single cell RNA sequencing data is sourced from the website http://covid19.cancer-pku.cn/#/dimensional-reduction, which can provide a complete h5 file of COVID19.
+step2: single cell RNA sequencing data is sourced from the website http://covid19.cancer-pku.cn/#/dimensional-reduction, which can provide a complete h5 file of COVID19.

 ###Description